-Alumni Career Forums | Each year, the department hosts alumni career forums, where recent graduates return to share their stories about the job market and career opportunities.
+Alumni Career Forums | The department hosts alumni career forums, where recent graduates return to share their stories about the job market and career opportunities.

 Alzheimer's Fundraiser | In November 2014, a wonderful group of HPM students led by Michelle LaFrance '14 and Genevieve Ilg '14 organized the college's first annual "memory walk" to benefit the Alzheimer's Association of RI.
-After raising more than \$4500 in its first year, this is now an annual tradition at PC.

 Charles V. Chapin Honor Society | Beginning in the 2009-10 academic year, the HPM department created the Charles V. Chapin Honor Society to recognize the achievements of students who earned a grade point average of 3.55 or higher within the major.
+We host an induction ceremony each Spring.

 Health Care Club | The HPM department has an active and engaged student club that sponsors alumni events, assists with planning and hosting the annual HPM undergraduate student conference, and participates in a variety of service and fundraising opportunities.
-Club members host regular meetings throughout the semester, in addition to sponsoring a "rate your professors" night before course registration.
-Please contact Professor Forte, the faculty advisor for the HPM student club, for more information about how to get involved (tforte@providence.edu).
+Club members host regular meetings throughout the semester.
+Please contact co-presidents, Grace Sherlog or Madelyn Crago, for more information about how to get involved (gsherlog@friars.providence.edu; mcrago@friars.providence.edu).

 Health Care Leadership Forum | In recent years, the HPM department has brought nationally known speakers to campus who are leaders in their respective fields to provide students with a fresh perspective on trends in the healthcare industry and emerging healthcare challenges.
 In 2013, we hosted Girish Kumar Navami, CEO of eClinicalWorks, one of the nation's leading electronic medical records providers; our 2014 forum was coordinated by Michelle LaFrance '14, and brought Dr. David Dosa to campus to discuss the challenges of providing compassionate, coordinated care at the end of life.
-For more information about how to get involved in this year's Forum, please see Dr. Olszewski.
+For more information about how to get involved, please see Dr. Olszewski.